What is Product Market Fit for B2B SaaS? Understanding the Concept Once and For All

 What is Product Market Fit in Simple Terms?

-Imagine a project management tool that makes organizing tasks so easy that companies can’t imagine working without it.
+When you hit PMF, your offering stops being a “nice-to-have” and becomes a must-have that helps cement your brand.
+Imagine a project management tool that makes organizing tasks so easy companies can’t imagine working without it.

 To make it more memorable, here’s what experts have to say about what it is: